mrdk/mind/doc/words.rst

 .. word:: [ 		immediate, "left-bracket"

    Switch the interpreter to interpreting mode.
 All words are now executed.

+   .. source:: [Forth83]_

 .. word:: ]             "right-bracket"

    Switch the interpreter to compiling mode.
 All words are now compiled, except for those that are immediate.

+   .. source:: [Forth83]_

 .. word:: skip-whitespace